View all web browser and mobile devices available in our cloud-based test lab.

-New release season is upon us, and up next is Android 12.
+New release season is upon us, and up next is the Android 12 release.
 Will your apps be ready to perform on this new OS?

 This blog will walk you through the new features of Android 12, its anticipated release date, and how dev and testing teams can prepare their apps ahead of time.